Academic Snapshot of MHI 03 (History)

 Understanding the Lens of the Examiner in MHI 03

 Different examiners of IGNOU evaluate answers in the historiography papers.
+They look for:- Whether the student has grasped the concept

 - Whether the student can explain it in simple terms